 Mary stands in our garden as the representative of redeemed humanity, holding in her arms Christ, the Redeemer.
 She rejoices in creation before her and presents the one, “through whom all things were made,” who blesses the world with hope.
 Mary also, as a witness to the resurrection of Jesus, knows he has promised a new heaven and a new earth.
 “Behold, I make all things new,”

 Mary’s statue stands on the stump of a large cedar tree, a tree whose roots reach deepest into the earth.
 At the base of the stump are rocks; most come from parts of our continent swept up by the ancient glacier and deposited here.
-I put some rocks from the Holy Land there, and a friend recently gave me a rock from Ireland to add to it.
+We put some rocks from the Holy Land there, and a friend recently gave us a rock from Ireland to add to it.

 The flowers in the Mary Garden bring the various colors and shapes of the world’s plant life here.
 Flowers are perhaps the most popular “immigrants” of the plant world, coming from everywhere, welcomed everywhere.
 Many of them, like the marigold, “Mary’s Gold”, are particularly associated with the Mother of Jesus.